-This indicates the percent of patients who retained mobility levels over time.
-Retaining mobility is often a great sign for residents' health.
+This is the percent of residents who maintained mobility over time.
+Retaining mobility is usually a great sign for residents' health.

 Short-term Care: Rehospitalizations

-This is the number of rehospitalizations per 1,000 days of short-term care.
-There is usually a correlation between staying out of the hospital and the quality of rehabilitation services.
+This is the number of rehospitalizations per thousand days of short-term care.
+There is typically a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.